tobyweston/essential_acceptance_testing/manuscript/part2/design.md

     public boolean verifyValuationResponse() {
         context.checking(new Expectations() {{
-            oneOf(valuation).value(); will(returnValue(new Money("100000.00")));
+            oneOf(valuation).value(); will(returnValue(new Money("1000.00")));
         }});

         Response response = portfolio.value(null);
-        assertThat(response.entity().toString(), is("100000.00"));
+        assertThat(response.entity().toString(), is("1000.00"));
         return true;
     }
 }
 ~~~~~~~

 The `PortfolioResource` class is the business logic component that should be accessed when a HTTP request is received.
 The RESTful framework used to route the `GET` call to this class is a JSR-311 framework called [Utterlyidle](https://code.google.com/p/utterlyidle/) running an embedded HTTP server.
-A common alternative is to use [Jersey](http://jersey.java.net/) running in an embedded [Jetty](http://www.eclipse.org/jetty/) (HTTP) server.
-Either way, we're not interested in testing these frameworks or their configuration in these tests.
+A common alternative is to use [Jersey](http://jersey.java.net/) running in an embedded [Jetty](http://www.eclipse.org/jetty/) HTTP server.
+Either way, we're not interested in testing these frameworks or their configuration.

-We're use JMock to implement our test double and simply verify that an object responsible for valuing a portfolio (`valuation`) is accessed and it's monetary return type is bundled in the HTTP `response` body.
+We're using JMock to implement our test double and simply verify that an object responsible for valuing a portfolio (`valuation`) is accessed and it's monetary return type is bundled in the HTTP `response` body.
 This may seem very much like a unit style test.
 That's because it is.
 It focuses narrowly on specific questions and can only be called an acceptance test because of the way its used (to give customer's confidence via the HTML output).
 There's nothing in our definition of an acceptance test that precludes it being written as a unit style test.

 ![](images/part2/design.md/test-portfolio-valuation-specification-result.png)